Discrimination in context to Tenancy Agreements

 • Discrimination based on Beliefs or Religion

-It is illegitimate for any landlord to do any act of discrimination against his tenants due to any of the above reasons.
-As a result, the following aspects of discrimination are completely against the law.
+It is illegitimate for any landlord to discriminate against his tenants due to any of the above reasons.
+As a result, the following aspects of discrimination are entirely against the law.

 • If a landlord Rents out a property to specific tenants by providing them worse terms and conditions than the other tenants.

-• If a landlord treats some of his tenants in a different way at the time of determining various policies about access to certain facilities like garden access and laundry.
+• If a landlord treats some of his tenants differently when determining various policies about access to certain facilities like garden access and laundry,

-• Harassing or Evicting tenants because of gender disability, race, sexuality or even religion, among others.
+• They are harassing or Evicting tenants because of gender, disability, race, sexuality or even religion, among others.

-• If a landlord refuses to entertain reasonable requests from disabled persons; for instance, if he doesn’t allow a dog to reside with blind tenant in his property etc.
+• If a landlord refuses to entertain reasonable requests from disabled persons, for instance, if he doesn’t allow a dog to reside with a blind tenant on his property, etc.

-If the landlord lives in the same property as the tenant some of the above rules may not apply; however, the landowners are still prohibited to discriminate any of their tenants because of their race.
+If the landlord lives on the same property as the tenant, some of the above rules may not apply; however, the landowners are still prohibited from discriminating against any of their tenants because of their race.

-The Sex Discrimination Act 1975 (SDA) is introduced not only for sex discrimination against women, but this law also applies to various acts of sex discrimination against men.
-This act basically states two types of sex discriminations.
-First one is direct, and the second one is indirect.
+The Sex Discrimination Act 1975 (SDA) was introduced not only for sex discrimination against women, but this law also applies to various acts of sex discrimination against men.
+This Act states two types of sex discrimination.
+The first one is direct, and the second one is indirect.

 Direct:

-A common example of this type of sex discrimination is a landowner who treats a female tenant as an inferior tenant as compared to the male tenants, due to her sex.
+A typical example of this type of sex discrimination is a landowner who treats a female tenant as an inferior tenant as compared to the male tenants due to her sex.

 Indirect:

-A common example of this type of sex discrimination is a landowner, who applies a specific requirement or condition for a female tenant; and female tenant is required to comply with this condition or requirement to obtain tenancy.
+A typical example of this type of sex discrimination is a landowner who applies a specific requirement or condition for a female tenant—a female tenant must comply with this condition or requirement to obtain a tenancy.

 Victimisation

-If a landowner victimise his tenants due to his/her sex by treating him or her differently and less favourably than his other tenants; it would be considered as an act of sex discrimination and is completely against the law.
+If a landowner victimises his tenants due to their sex by treating them differently and less favourably than his other tenants, it would be considered an act of sex discrimination and is entirely against the law.

 Disability Discrimination Act

-This Act makes it illegitimate for any landlord to discriminate his tenants due to any type of disability.
-A ‘disabled person’ in this act, is defined as follows:
+This Act makes it illegitimate for any landlord to discriminate against his tenants due to any disability.
+A ‘disabled person’ in this Act is defined as follows:

 According to this Act, a landlord can be discriminating if:

-• He treats a tenant differently due to some reasons based to his disability.
+• He treats a tenant differently due to some reasons based on his disability.

 • If the landlord cannot justify the mentioned treatment

-• The landowners fail to fulfil Part 2, Sec 6 mentioned in the Disability Discrimination Act.
-This section describes the various adjustments that are usually done to such agreements for the purpose of making it suitable for a disabled tenant.
+• The landowners fail to fulfil Part 2, Sec 6, as mentioned in the Disability Discrimination Act.
+This section describes the various adjustments to such agreements to make them suitable for a disabled tenant.

-• The landowner cannot justify his failure to fulfil the requirement mentioned in Sec 6.
+• The landowner cannot justify failing to fulfil the requirement in Sec 6.

-Various reasons, which are Acceptable, and can be used to treat a disabled tenant with difference
+Various reasons are acceptable and can be used to treat a disabled tenant differently.

-Below are the various circumstances whereby it’s acceptable to treat a disabled tenant with difference.
+Below are the various circumstances whereby it’s acceptable to treat a disabled tenant with a difference.

-• Sometimes, disabled person can be treated differently on the basis of his safety and health.
+• Sometimes, disabled persons can be treated differently based on their safety and health.

-• It is quite acceptable to refuse an access of a facility to a disabled person, when it is known that allowing access to a certain facility may pose danger to others’ safety.
+• It is quite acceptable to refuse access to a facility to a disabled person when it is known that allowing access to a particular facility may pose a danger to others’ safety.

-• If a disabled person cannot sign an enforceable agreement legally, or have not given any legal consent, it can be acceptable to treat him differently.
+• If a disabled person cannot sign an enforceable agreement legally or has not given any legal consent, it can be acceptable to treat him differently.

 Making Adjustments to Properties

-Landlords are not required to make any special modifications in their properties to make their property easy to access by disabled persons.
+Landlords are not required to make any special modifications to their properties to make their property easily accessible to disabled persons.

 Racial Discrimination Act

-It is illegitimate for a landowner to discriminate his tenant on the basis of racial grounds according to Race Relations Act.
-This Act describes various types of racial grounds such as colour, race, ethnic group, nationality and national origins etc.
+According to the Race Relations Act, it is illegitimate for a landowner to discriminate against his tenant based on racial grounds.
+This Act describes various racial grounds such as colour, race, ethnic group, nationality, national origins, etc.

-Under this Act, there are 4 main types of discriminations related to various racial backgrounds: first one is direct; second one is indirect, third one is victimisation, and lastly harassment.
+Under this Act, there are four main types of discrimination related to various racial backgrounds: direct, indirect, victimisation, and harassment.

 Direct